Article written by Elisa - Travel Writer & Local in France

-This post covers cities in both Occitanie and Provence-Alpes-Côte d’Azur regions.
-Many of these Sothern France cities are ideal destinations for a long weekend break, while others are excellent base camps for day trips of all kinds.
+This post covers cities in the Occitanie region and the Provence-Alpes-Côte d’Azur region.
+Many of these South of France cities are ideal destinations for a long weekend break or starting points for fabulous French road trips, while others are excellent base camps to visit some of the best places in Southern France.

-Check out this list of the best cities in South of France before you plan your next trip to France.
+Check out this list of favorite Southern France cities before you plan your next trip to France.

 Marseille is a port city and the capital of the Provence-Alpes-Côte d’Azur region.
 It is situated between Cannes in the east and Montpellier in the west.

-This Southern French city is the oldest in the county, dating back to 600 BC.
+This city in Southern France is the oldest in the county, dating back to 600 BC.
 Its history, charm, and effortless beauty make this a must-see destination.
-The city’s immigration and trading history has resulted in Marseille, becoming a melting pot of European and African cultures.
+The city’s immigration and trading history has resulted in Marseille becoming a melting pot of European and African cultures.
 It was even named the European Capital of Culture in 2013!